 The Directors have assessed whether the going concern basis remains appropriate for the preparation of the financial statements.
-They have reviewed the Group's principal and emerging risks, existing loan facilities, access to funding and liquidity position and then considered a number of scenarios around different levels of rent collection, (and the potential consequences on financial performance), asset values, capital projects and loan covenants.
-Under all of these scenarios the Group has sufficient resources to continue its operations, and remain within its loan covenants, for a period of at least 12 months from the date of these financial statements.
+They have reviewed the Group's principal and emerging risks, existing loan facilities, access to funding and liquidity position and then considered different adverse scenarios impacting the portfolio and the potential consequences on financial performance, asset values, dividend policy, capital projects and loan covenants.
+Under all these scenarios the Group has sufficient resources to continue its operations, and remain within its loan covenants, for the foreseeable future and in any case for a period of at least 12 months from the date of these financial statements.